 4. Hibiscus (Hibiscus rosa-sinensis)

-This vibrant flowering plant is a favorite around town.
-Its large, colorful blooms come in shades of red, pink, yellow, and orange, attracting butterflies and hummingbirds.
-Hibiscus tea, made from the petals, is a refreshing drink enjoyed throughout Costa Rica.
+This vibrant plant is a favorite around town.
+Its large flowers come in red, pink, and yellow.
+These colors attract butterflies and hummingbirds to our gardens.
+Furthermore, you can enjoy hibiscus tea, which is a very refreshing drink in Costa Rica.

 5. Almond Tree (Terminalia catappa)

-Often found near the beach, the almond tree provides shade and drops large, glossy leaves that turn red before falling.
-Its fruits feed local wildlife, and its sturdy branches make a perfect perch birds and monkeys.
+You will often find the almond tree near the beach.
+It provides great shade and has large, glossy leaves.
+These leaves turn red before they fall to the ground.
+Its fruits feed the local wildlife.
+Also, its sturdy branches are the perfect home for birds and monkeys.